AliKooti/My-Python-Learning-Journey/README.md

 - 👋 Hi, I’m @AliKooti
-- 👀 I’m interested in Software Development
-- 🌱 I’m continuously learning Python
+- This is my Python Learning Journey repository.

 <!---
-AliKooti/AliKooti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+AliKooti/My-Python-learning-journey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->